Citation, DOI, disclosures and article data

 Intussusception occurs when one segment of the bowel is pulled into itself or a neighboring loop of the bowel by peristalsis.
-It is an important cause of an acute abdomen in children and merits timely ultrasound examination and reduction to preclude significant sequelae including bowel necrosis.
+It is an important cause of an acute abdomen in children and merits timely ultrasound examination and reduction to preclude significant sequelae, including bowel necrosis.
 When occurring in the adult population, intussusception is usually caused by a focal lesion acting as a lead point.

-In infants or adults, a lead point is more frequently identified (up to 90% of the time in adults, usually malignant in the large bowel and benign in the small bowel 13).
-Lead points are numerous and include 9,11,13:
+In infants and adults, a lead point is more frequently identified, with up to 90% of adult cases having a lead point (which is usually malignant in the large bowel and benign in the small bowel 13).

 gastrointestinal malignancy (most common cause in adults, accounting for 65% of cases 13)

-- ileoileocolic: second most common
+ileoileocolic: second most common

-- ileoileal and colocolic: uncommon
+ileoileal and colocolic: uncommon

-- gastric intussusception: rare, but documented 13
+gastric intussusception: rare, but documented 13

 Ultrasonography has a false-negative rate approaching zero and is a reliable screening tool for children at low risk for intussusception 5-9.
-Children with classic findings of intussusception, however, need to be investigated with contrast enema, which is both diagnostic (the gold standard in the diagnosis of intussusception) and therapeutic.
+Children with classic findings of intussusception, however, need to be investigated with an enema, which is both diagnostic (the gold standard in the diagnosis of intussusception) and therapeutic.